Poland seeks state of emergency over Belarus border crossings | DW | 31.08.2021

 Migrants have also entered Latvia and Lithuania, two other EU member states bordering Belarus.
 Most of the migrants are from the Middle East and Afghanistan.
 Belarussian authorities have been accused of flying people into the country in order to send them into neighboring EU states.

-The EU believes Lukashenko's strongman regime is trying to us immigration as a form of leverage against the bloc's stringent sanctions.
+The EU believes Lukashenko's strongman regime is trying to use immigration as a form of leverage against the bloc's stringent sanctions.
 Minsk

 Poland began the construction of a 2.5-meter-tall fence along its 418-kilometer (260-mile) border last week.